EndangeredMassa/npub/README.md

 1. set package version to whatever was specified
 1. commit changes (changelog and package.json update) with message "v1.2.3"
 1. tag commit as v1.2.3
+1. confirm "about to publish", otherwise abort
+1. npm publish
 1. git push
 1. git push --tags
 1. update tag with release notes of this change's changelog